kjappelbaum/ml_molsim/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kjappelbaum/ml_molsim2020.git/master?filepath=molsim_ml)

 ## How to run it
+This exercise will need in some parts more computational resources than most of the other exercises.
+If you have a modern laptop and want to use it, we recommend to use it.
+If you do not want to use your machine or the cluster, you can also run the exercises on Google Colab or Binder.

 ### Run it locally (recommended)
 We recommend that you run the exercises locally on your on machine.
 For this you need to create a conda environment using the `envrionment.yml` file we provide